AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 All major animal groups have brains made of neurons.
 A neuron is a specialized cell that transmits electrochemical stimulation using an axon to other neurons.
 A neuron receives this nerve impulse via a *dendrite*.
 Since the early age of computers, scientists have tried to produce a computational model of a neuron.
 The perceptron was one of the first models to mimic the behavior of a neuron.

 This chapter plays two essential roles in this book.
 First, it presents the perceptron, a fundamental model on which neural networks are built.
 Second, it also provides a gentle introduction to the Pharo programming language.
-The chapter build a simple perceptron model in Pharo.
+The chapter builds a simple perceptron model in Pharo.

 ## Perceptron

 A perceptron is a kind of artificial neuron that models the behavior of a real neuron.
 A perceptron is a machine that produces an output for a provided input.
 Figure @fig:perceptron gives an example of a perceptron.

-A perceptron may accept 0, 1, or more numerical values as inputs, and produces a numerical value as output (result of a simple equation that we will shortly see).
+A perceptron accepts 1, 2, or more numerical values as inputs.
+It produces a numerical value as output (result of a simple equation that we will shortly see).
 A perceptron operates on numbers, which means that the inputs and the output are numerical values (_e.g.,_ integers or floating point values).

 ![Representing the perceptron.](02-Perceptron/figures/perceptron.png){#fig:perceptron width=200px}